A1maan/Jarir-NLP/README.md

 The FastAPI server will start on `http://localhost:8000` with auto-reload enabled.

 #### 2. Load the Browser Extension
-1. Open your browser and go to `chrome://extensions/` (or `edge://extensions/`)
+1. Open Firefox and type about:debugging#/runtime/this-firefox in the address bar.
-2. Enable "Developer mode" (toggle in top right)
+2. In the left sidebar, click “This Firefox.”
-3. Click "Load unpacked"
+3. Click the button “Load Temporary Add-on…”
-4. Select the `web_extension/dist` folder
+4. In the file picker that opens, navigate to your web_extension/dist folder and select the manifest.json file (or any file inside that folder).
-5. The extension should now be loaded and active
+5. The extension will now be loaded temporarily and will remain active until you close Firefox.

 #### 3. Use the AI Salesman
 1. Navigate to [jarir.com](https://jarir.com)